hailin-creat/Ledger/README.md

 Wait for the attack payload (exp.py) to be executed
 If the attack is successful (control flow is hijacked), the experiment executes the shellcode

+3. Launch the attack

+In a separate terminal:

+python3 exp.py

+With Ledger defense enabled:
+The attack should be detected; program terminates immediately when control-flow mismatch is found.

+Without defense (baseline mode):
+If the payload is correct, the attack may execute the injected shellcode.

+-----------------------------------------Notes--------------------------------------------------------------

+If you do not set the correct return address in exp.py to point to the shellcode, the attack can still cause a segmentation fault (segfault) on the server side when the return address is overwritten with an invalid value.

+A segmentation fault also indicates that the attack successfully hijacked the control flow — the return address was tampered with — but the shellcode was not executed